Stream simple Flash files from Cloud Files

-- Unpack the zip file to your desktop.
+- Extract the zip file to your desktop.

 - Upload the following files to Cloud Files by using the Cloud Control Panel:

-Now you can create a simple XHTML file that calls this Flash player and embeds it onto the page here.
-Following is the code:
+Create a simple XHTML file that calls Flowplayer and embeds it onto the page.
+Use the following code, making the following substitutions: